lockedatapublished/blog/content/posts/2018-10-22-testing-roundup.md

 * [`viztest`](https://github.com/schloerke/viztest) tests htmlwidgets based on screenshots.

-* the idea to test the content of the html before or after interactions. [`rdom`](https://github.com/cpsievert/rdom) can be a part of such a workflow.
+* the idea to test the content of the html before or after interactions. [`rdom`](https://github.com/cpsievert/rdom) can be a part of such a workflow: `rdom` + `xml2` to scrape the result + `testthat` of course.
+Thanks to [David Gohel](https://github.com/davidgohel) for telling me this!

 ## Test interactive behavior?

-This is another topic I haven't totally figured out, but I like using `usethis` tests as a reference, be it the [manual/ folder](https://github.com/r-lib/usethis/tree/master/tests/manual) or the [testthat/ folder](https://github.com/r-lib/usethis/tree/master/tests/testthat).
+This is another topic I haven't totally figured out, but I like using `usethis` tests as a reference, be it the [manual/ folder](https://github.com/r-lib/usethis/tree/master/tests/manual) or the [testthat/ folder](https://github.com/r-lib/usethis/tree/master/tests/testthat). [`testthis` tests](https://github.com/s-fleck/testthis/tree/master/tests/testthat) might also be an inspiration.

 # Conclusion